pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 At this point let me point out that heuristics are something that web accessibility eschews; heuristics are only encouraged to recover from errors (e.g., turning invalid documents into a valid ones, making sense of authoring or connection errors, dealing with legacy code like table layout).

-Accessibility on the web revolves around the so-called "accessible name"which is calculated for each element in the document.
-This calculation works from the leafs up the document tree.
+Accessibility on the web revolves around the so-called "accessible name" which is calculated for each element in the document.
+[This calculation](https://w3c.github.io/accname/) is rather complicated but at the heart of it is Step F: the accessible name of a node is accumulated from the accessible name of its children.
+From the end users point of view, you tend to get some additional information (such as the role of the element) added by AT.
+And that's about it.

-Print equation layout does not allow for recursive naming - just think `n choose k`, or `^{-1}`.
-It also depends on
+Print equation layout frequently does not allow for recursive naming.
+The heuristics necessary to guess a non-visual presentation have to frequently analyze large subtrees to make sense of things.

+A simple example is binomial notation, $n \choose k$.
+Without the parentheses ${n \atop k}$ is not binomial notation and yet when a binomial is voiced, you wil not hear the parentheses.
+If you were to calculate the description recursively, you would have to decide on the description of what's within the parentheses before you get to them.
+How can you decide what to do at that point?

+To make things worse, in many print equation layout systems this notation is realized via fraction primitives by removing the fraction bar (e.g., TeX, MathML).
+If you were to calculate the description you now have to decide what to do with a fraction that lacks a fraction bar.
+Now add to this mix the Legendre symbol $\left({\frac {a}{p}}\right)$.

+We can also go back to our script examples from earlier - for 2 and -1.
+While $7^2 = 7\times 7$ and $7^{-1} = {1 \over 7}$, we have $\sin^2(x) = \sin x \times \sin x$ yet $\sin^{-1} x$ is actually the inverse function at x, $\arcsin x$.
+If you tried to capture this, you'd have to ignore whatever you're creating for superscript -1 and

-MathML is even worse for this, as it is a stratified format for rendering purposes; in TeX you can at least have author macros to try to make sense.
+MathML is even worse for this, as it is a stratified format for rendering purposes.
+With TeX you can at least have author macros to try to make sense.

-Authors, especially with AMS, invent layout that requires new heuristics-both large and small.
-For example, they create custom glyphs (such as blackboard bold Greek characters).
-They invent notations by embedding multiple small tikz diagrams as letter-like elements in math mode.
+Authors, especially on a research level, invent layout that requires new heuristics - both large and small.
+For example, they create custom glyphs (such as blackboard bold Greek characters) or they invent notations as grapheme-like tikz diagrams which then get used like any other element of a larger expression.

-Historically, such inventions coincide with naming (cf.[https://jeff560.tripod.com/calculus.html](https://jeff560.tripod.com/calculus.html)for some historic examples such as nabla) but that's not always the case if you remember the Legendre symbol earlier.
+Historically, such inventions coincide with naming.
+[Jeff Miller](https://jeff560.tripod.com/calculus.html) collects several historic examples (such as nabla).
+Yet, naming is not always invented alongside notation if you recall the Legendre symbol once again.
 [Authors also regularly just hack layout badly (e.g., `\mathop{l\overline{og}}`) but that's technically speaking a different problem.]

 Authors also intentionally hack things to work around traditions.
-A while back at work we ran into someone apparently abusing amsmath's sideset macro something like  `\sideset{}{^*}{\sum}_{a\mid A_y}`.
-We only noticed that because MathJax had improved sideset to be more accessible which changed the rendering (and introduced regression).
-Upon investigation, it turned a lot of similar papers.
-It turned out that all these authors used sideset to get a superscripted sum that would still have a "movable" subscript.
-It's fun little gap in these traditions that you can't have "partially moveable limits" without resorting to stupid hackery.
+A while back at work we ran into someone apparently abusing amsmath's sideset macro in something like `\sideset{}{^*}{\sum}_{a\mid A_y}`.
+We only noticed that because MathJax had improved sideset to be more accessible which changed the rendering (and introduced regressions).
+Upon investigation, it turned out we had a lot of similar papers.
+Even better, all of these authors used sideset consistently to get a superscripted sum that would still have a "movable" subscript.

-In other words,  authors clearly want a certain type of layout that goes against traditions; in particular, trying to make things more semantic on the MathJax end led to breaking things.
+In other words,  authors clearly want a certain type of layout that goes against traditions; they have good reasons to do so.
+Heuristics trying to make sense based on those traditions suddenly break as well.

+This is a perfect example how traditions hold us back.
+They are too rigid - you can't have "partially moveable limits" without resorting to hackery.
+And once you have that kind of a hammer and everything looks like a nail.

 ## MathML